NickGroesch/styLifter/README.md

-# styLifter StolOne
+# styLifter StollOne

 ## its a chrome extension!

-### but since its under development if you want to see how its going:
+### but since its under development if you want to see how *groovily* its going:

 1. git clone the folder